omri-am/face-recognition-benchmarking-tool/README.md

 - The `compute_task_performance` method should contain the main logic of your task and return a DataFrame with the computed metrics.
 - The `plot` method should handle the visualization of results.
+- Ensure that your pairs file contains all the necessary columns required by your custom task.

 ### MultiModelTaskManager